mjstealey/django-startproject-docker/README.md

 !!! no internal routing support, rebuild with pcre support !!!
 ```

-In this case Nginx would respond with **502 Bad Gateway** and have logs similar to:
+In this case Nginx might respond with **502 Bad Gateway** and have logs similar to:

 ```console
 $ docker-compose logs nginx